Skip to content

 When you eat carbohydrates, your body turns them into glucose.
 As glucose levels increase, your pancreas produces the hormone insulin to regulate your blood sugar levels.
 Insulin regulates your blood sugar by moving glucose from your blood to your cells.
 Your cells use it as energy (adenosine triphosphate or ATP) or store it for later.

 If you consistently eat a diet high in refined carbohydrates, your pancreas continues to pump insulin into your system to regulate your blood sugar levels.
-Over time, your cells can become less sensitive to insulin, leading to high blood sugar levels and, in some cases, type 2 diabetes.
+Over time, your cells can become less sensitive to insulin, leading to high blood sugar levels.

 Luckily, there are ways to counteract this.
-Ensuring you have proper magnesium levels can help your body maintain good metabolic health.
+Ensuring proper magnesium levels can help your body maintain good metabolic health.

 How Magnesium Helps With Insulin Response And Blood Sugar Control